 And one of the most popular categories within Abide’s content is sleep.
 Abide’s YouTube channel alone helps more than a million viewers fall asleep each month.
 Recently, Ahlsten has heard from healthcare professionals who are using Abide to find peace and sleep before reentering the front lines of the pandemic each day.

 Abide’s YouTube channel alone helps more than a million viewers fall asleep each month.

 “They’re able to use the content to understand God’s love, to wind down and to get in a place where they can feel at peace, protected, loved and can rest,” Ahlsten said.
 “We’re actually helping doctors be successful because they can sleep and be refreshed, as they should be.
 God designed us to sleep.”

-Impact Foundation is a ministry providing NCF givers a streamlined way to put their giving fund resources to work in transformational companies.
+Impact Foundation is a ministry providing NCF givers a streamlined way to put their Giving Fund (also known as a donor-advised fund) resources to work in transformational companies.
 Abide is just one of several companies within their portfolio that found itself on the front lines of the mental health crisis of 2020. rTribe – a faith-based addiction recovery app – provides a safe, anonymous community and telehealth counseling resources for people struggling with addiction, unhealthy relationships and other isolating behaviors.
 Global Counseling Network is another leader in Christian mental telehealth services which provides digital access to high-quality and affordable counselors wherever they are needed.